Michaela Pereira is the host of HLN's new three-hour daily news program "Michaela."

-Michaela Pereira is a co-host on CNN's morning show "New Day" with Chris Cuomo and Alisyn Camerota.
+Michaela Pereira joined CNN in 2012 and was the co-host of "New Day" with Chris Cuomo and Alisyn Camerota.

 For nine years, Pereira was the co-host of "KTLA Morning News," Los Angeles' number one rated morning newscast.
 During this time, this program won nine Emmy Awards for "Best Regularly Scheduled Daily News" and one for KTLA's live coverage of the Rose Parade.
 In addition, Pereira has been awarded with three Radio & TV News Association Golden Mike Awards: in 2006 for live coverage of a news story, "Urban Farm Eviction," and the Best Daytime News Broadcast in both 2004 and 2006.
 She was also honored with two Mark Twain Awards in 2004: "Best Live Coverage of a News Event, Hostage Standoff Mexican Consulate," and the "Best 60 Minute Broadcast: KTLA Morning News."